-How to perform a correct estimation?
-First of all, the full understanding of the client’s goals and the presence of the necessary requirements are significant.
-Thus, the more information we can get from the client, the more accurate analysis can be made and the total price can be determined.
-Such a situation perfectly fits the fixed price model.
+First of all, we need a full understanding of the client’s goals and the presence of the necessary requirements.
+Thus, the more information we can get from the client, the more accurate the analysis can be, and the easier it is to determine a fair price.
+Abundant information makes the fixed price model ideal.

-So let’s jump into it and figure out when it is a good idea to follow the fixed price approach.
+However, the whole case may be more complicated than it seems at first glance.
+So, let’s jump into it and figure out when it is a good idea to follow the fixed price approach.

 The main conditions to follow

-What to expect from this model?
+What to expect from this model